 The airport is open 24 hours.

 Bandar Seri Begawan airport is served by the following airlines: Air Asia • Cebu Pacific • Lucky Air • Malaysia Airlines • RB Link • Royal Brunei Airlines • Singapore Airlines.

 Airport Transportation: Getting To/From The Airport

 Purple-colored city buses serve BWN airport from the end of the car park.
 Buses run between 6:00AM and 12:00AM and the ride to the city centre takes approximately 30 minutes.
-As of this update, the bus fare between the airport and city center is B$2 per person.
+A reader let us know the bus fare between the airport and city center is BND$1 per person (August 2022).

 Metered taxis are available for hire, 24 hours a day, in the ground transportation area.
 At the time of this update, a one-way trip between the airport and city center takes 20 minutes and costs about B$25.

 Last updated: 2023-03-21